cjmcdonald42/mxMoodle/docs/ABOUT_US.md

 Team Lead: </br>
 [Aarav Mehta](https://github.com/AaravMehta4897), Class of 2023 \<amehta@mxschool.edu\>

-Team Members: </br>
+Team Members:
-[Paetyn Naidoo](https://github.com/itspaetyn), Class of 2025 \<pnaidoo@mxschool.edu>
+[Paetyn Naidoo](https://github.com/itspaetyn), Class of 2025 \<pnaidoo@mxschool.edu\> </br>
 Cam Daly, Class of 2023

 Advisor: </br>
 [Charles J McDonald](https://github.com/MXchuck), Academic Technology Specialist \<cjmcdonald@mxschool.edu\>

 <a name="goals"></a>
-### mxMoodle v3.5, currently in development
+### mxMoodle v3.5, currently in development, Spring and Summer of 2023
-The next long-term release of Moodle with be v4.1 expected this fall.
-Over the 2022-23 school year, the Moodle Development Team will be reflecting on our current work, our current issues, and our enhancement requests.
-We are aiming for the next production release to take place next summer, 2023, along with a full upgrade to Moodle v4.1
+Our focus during this coding season will be to close a number of issues; some bug fixes and some feature upgrades.
+Our upgrade to Moodle 4 will be realized this summer with Moodle 4.2.

 <a name="history"></a>
 ## History of this project